Skip to main content

 • Format errors

-Operational impact: You may know about failure same day instead of waiting 2+ days.
+Operational impact: You can know the same day instead of waiting 2+ days.
+That's days back to chase the customer.

 Account Validation Best Practices